 Member will provide national service at Bureau of Land Management Service host site for the AmeriCorps Intern Program.

-The Great Basin Institute, in cooperation with the Bureau of Land Management (BLM) is recruiting one (1) Seed Menu Interns to join our AmeriCorps program to develop an approach for developing ecologically based seed menus that will enhance the vegetation management efforts of the BLM.
+The Great Basin Institute, in cooperation with the Bureau of Land Management (BLM) is recruiting two (2) Native Seed Intern to join our AmeriCorps program to conduct seed collection and ecological restoration activities within the Great Basin on Department of Interior (DOI) lands in Utah

 • Scouting and identifying populations of target native plant species suitable for the program;